ikopyna/UseCase7/README.md

 - Multiple Players case.
 - Null Skills param case.
 - Empty Array case.
-All of the tests use constant variables for each of the cases.
-Also, expected results in the tests are constants as well because the math operations were calculated beforehand.

 # How to run tests locally
 - Open the 'PersonsProject.sln' file with Visual Studio 2022.